microsoft/BotFramework-Composer/docs/WIP/bfcomposer-intro.md

  Bot Framework Composer detects changes and updates the bot's cloud-based NLU model automatically so it is always up to date.

-## Create Bots with Character using LG
+## Create bots with character using LG

 Creating grammatically correct, data-driven responses that also use a consistent tone and convey a clear brand voice has always been a challenge for bot developers.
-Bot Framework Composer's integrated language generation system allows developers - and the writers who work with them - to create replies with a great deal of flexibility.
+Bot Framework Composer's integrated [language generation](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation) system allows developers - and the writers who work with them - to create replies with a great deal of flexibility.
 - **who are the writers in this instance?**

 ![BF Composer LG](./media/introduction/bf_composer_lg.png)